- CrashPlan for Small Business

 - Windows XP: C:\Documents and Settings\<username>\Application Data\Programs\CrashPlan

 In Windows XP, the Program Files folder may be localized on disk.
 If you are using Windows XP, and your operating system is set to use a language other than English, then installing to the default folder can result in this issue.
-If you are experiencing this issue, contact our Customer Champions for Code42 for Enterprise support or CrashPlan PRO support.
+If you are experiencing this issue, contact our Customer Champions for Code42 for Enterprise support or CrashPlan for Small Business (previously CrashPlan PRO) support.

 Step 1: Completely uninstall the CrashPlan app

 Follow our instructions to completely uninstall the CrashPlan app.
 It is important to perform the steps for both standard and complete uninstallation.